 What do I do next?

-If after reading the above information you feel that you would like a Carers assessment, then you should get in touch with your social worker or call our First Response Team on 01443 425003
+If after reading the above information you feel that you would like a Carers assessment, then you should get in touch with your social worker, or if you do not have a social worker, you can call the Carersline on 0808 100 1801.

 What if I have a question before committing myself?

 It’s perfectly normal to have questions.
-You can call the Rhondda Cynon Taf Carers Support Project, to discuss any concerns you have.
-It might be helpful to request a copy of the Carer’s Assessment Form in advance so you can have the chance just to think about the questions before you fill it in.
-The Project Officer will be only too pleased to answer your questions and can help you complete the form over the telephone.
+You can call the Rhondda Cynon Taf Carers Support Project, on 01443 281463 to discuss any concerns you have.
+The Project Officer will be only too pleased to answer your questions.

 Carers Support Project